loicmarie/playground-8maVaWFU/markdowns/chapter2.md

 2. [Coordinates definition](markdowns/coordinates.md).
 There is in fact several ways of defining coordinates (cartesian, bit position or bitboard).
 3. [Accessing and setting](markdowns/single_cell_operations.md) values at coordinates.

+All along this tutorial, we will the basis concerning the **logical** and **bitwise** common operations.
+If you're not comfortable with this operators, you will probably need a reminder (that is there).

 # Reminder: logical and bitwise operators

+You can find here all the logic we'll need in the next pages.

 ## Logical operators